Resettlement of Former Refugees

 On November 27 2018 Amnesty International presented the Minister with those signatures.
 Amnesty have drawn together the stories of settlement, including some of our stories, to demonstrate how lives are being changed, and communities are being strengthened.
 This report is available here.
 Tony Blackett, executive director of Amensty International, spoke about the programme with RNZ and wrote a piece for Stuff.
 Stuff have also published an article about the programme which can be read here.

-We understand the Government intends to make a decision on the pilot in the new year.
+We understand the Government intends to make a decision on the pilot in 2019.

 For further information please get in touch.